petsc/petsc/doc/docs/manual/vec.rst

    ``globalin``.

-An alternative approach is to allocate global vectors with space preallocated for the ghost values; this may be done with either
+An alternative approach is to allocate global vectors with space preallocated for the ghost values; at the local level vector interfaces this may be done with either

 .. code-block::